jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 The Industrial Age's levers of power were very generic.
 Education meant schools, textbooks, teachers.
 Health care meant hospitals, nurses, doctors.
 Transportation meant vehicles, roads, and airports.

-If we wanted to improve education, health-care, transportation it meant buying more.
-In the era of mass-production more was always better.
+If we wanted to improve education, health-care, transportation it meant buying more because in the era of mass-production more was always better.

 Keep that in mind as we adapt ourselves to the Internet Age.
 More spending for school textbooks, hospital beds, roadways are not always good things.
 In fact, they're often signs we're sticking with "Woodstock" 1969 lifestyle, instead of thinking up more efficient ways to live our lives.